codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. Does Codefresh support auditing?**
 A. Yes, audit logs are  [built-in]({{site.baseurl}}/docs/enterprise/audit-logs/).

+**Q. Is Codefresh security certified?**
+A. We are currently SOC2 compliant and are working to get other certifications as well.

 **Q. Do you offer professional services to help us migrate to containers/Kubernetes?**
 A. Yes, we do.